debatelab/re-docs/bw_cluster_re_installation.md

 1. Getting access to the cluster.
 2. Installation of Anaconda in your home directory of the cluster.
-3. Setting up ssh
+3. Setting up ssh for installing the Python RE packages.
-4.
+4. Installing the RE python packages.
+5. Starting simulation using the slurm manager.

 This procedure has been tested with Anaconda3 on a Red Hat Enterprise Linux 8.2.